-- Chapter 4: Quality of reporting.
-The chapter presents an analysis of the trends in the quality of terminal evaluations and the extent to which Agencies comply with the GEF IEO's "Guidelines for GEF Agencies in Conducting Terminal Evaluation for Full-sized Projects" (GEF IEO 2017).
-It also presents an assessment of candor in reporting of the concerns related to implementation challenges and unsatisfactory performance in project implementation reports (PIRs). - The second chapter discusses performance of 1,706 completed GEF projects that together account for \$7.5 billion in GEF grants, including support for project preparation.
-During the calendar year 2019, the Agencies submitted terminal evaluations for 134 completed GEF projects.
-These 134 projects account for \$618.8 million in GEF grants, including \$13.8 million for project preparation.
-Among the GEF Agencies, the United Nations Development Programme (UNDP), the World Bank, the United Nations Environment Programme (UNEP), the United Nations Industrial Development Organization (UNIDO), and the Food and Agriculture
+- Chapter 3: Management action record.
+A summary of MAR 2020 is presented in this chapter.
+MAR is shared publicly at the GEF IEO website. - Chapter 4: Quality of reporting.
+The chapter presents an analysis of the trends in the quality of terminal evaluations and the extent to which Agencies comply with the GEF IEO's Guidelines for GEF Agencies in Conducting Terminal Evaluation for Full-sized Projects (GEF IEO 2017).
+It also presents an assessment of candor in reporting of the concerns related to implementation challenges and unsatisfactory performance in project implementation reports (PIRs).